chrisjwaddell/Drop-down-field/README.md

+# Drop Down Field

-This drop down search text field is similar to the Google.com search box.
-It's ideal for choosing from a list of options greater than 50 but less than 500.
+This drop down field is a filterable drop down field list with various options.
+As the user types, the drop down list is filtered to match what the user types.
+You have options over how filtering is done.

-Drop down search field is a drop down field where the user types and the selections appear automatically as you type.
-Drop down options are supplied from an array.
-It almost like the Google.com search bar.
-It is designed for usability.
-You can hover over an option, use arrows and the text field updates automatically.
-If you press escape, the text field goes back to what you typed.
+There is an autocomplete option making it fast to use.
+You have the option of whether you want an arrow for the drop down.
+If you press escape, the text field goes back to what you typed or what was originally in the field as you entered it.
-There is no drop down arrow.

-If you type in less than three characters, it looks for those characters in the first part of the drop down options.
-If you type in three or more characters, it looks for those consecutive three characters in any part of the drop down items.
+## Filtering options

+It matches characters to the options regardless of upper or lower case.
+You can filter by what each item in the list starts with or by anywhere in the item string.
+You can start filtering only when there are more than 2 characters.
+See below for further options.

+## Keys and General behaviour of the field

+When the field focus is lost, if what is in the text field doesn't match any drop down option, the text field is either set to it's original field value when you entered the field or the field is made blank.

-Esc - removes drop down options list and the text field removes what was selected from the drop down box and shows just what was typed in
+Esc - Makes the drop down list disappear and if anything was typed and then an item has been selected from the list, it goes back to what was typed and if not, it goes back to what was originally in the field as you entered it.

-Enter - toggles the drop down options to display them or not.
+Enter - toggles the drop down list to display it or not.

-Field lost focus - If what is in the text field doesn't match any drop down option, the text field is made blank when it loses focus.

-If what is typed in is less than three characters, the drop down list shows all options that begin with that text.
-If you type in "c", it shows all options beginning with "c", if you type in "ca" it shows all options beginning with "ca".
-If what is typed in to the text box is three characters or more, it shows all the drop down options that have those three consecutive characters anywhere in its string.

-It matches letters to the options regardless of upper or lower case.

-dropDownList.js has all the options.
-It is assumed these options are in correct format, trimmed with no spaces at the start or end of each option.

-Possible improvements If there are more than 20 options, a scroll bar should be put in the drop down options.
+Arrow keys - For going up or down the list.
+The drop down list doesn't have to be visible to go through the list.

 | Property                             | Value                       | Description                                                                                                                                                                                                                                                                                                                    |
 | ------------------------------------ | --------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |